-The exploits of St Acacius were extremely severe: in place of bread he ate dry grass, which he crushed with a piece of marble.
+The exploits of Saint Acacius were extremely severe: in place of bread he ate dry grass, which he crushed with a piece of marble.
 When asked how much a monk ought to sleep, he said that for a true monk half an hour even was sufficient.
 He said, “In order to conquer the flesh, a monk must practice two virtues: fasting and vigil.”
 In spite of his age and illness, he was an example of this.

-Once, when St Acacius had come on a Sunday to the skete church, the igumen Neophytus handed him his own staff and said, “Father, take the staff, and be the Superior for all these brethren until your last breath.”
-St Acacius kissed the hand of the igumen, and accepted the staff with all humility.
+Once, when Saint Acacius had come on a Sunday to the skete church, the igumen Neophytus handed him his own staff and said, “Father, take the staff, and be the Superior for all these brethren until your last breath.”
+Saint Acacius kissed the hand of the igumen, and accepted the staff with all humility.
 Although previously he had walked with a staff because of his age, from that time forward the righteous one no longer held a staff in his hand.